Open source · MIT license

 The usual fix is double-encoding: serve HEVC for browsers that support it, H.264 for the rest.
 That means maintaining two encoding pipelines, two sets of manifests, and twice the storage on your CDN.

 hevc.js takes a different approach.
 Keep your single HEVC pipeline.
-For the ~6% of browsers that need it, the transcoding happens client-side, in a Web Worker, invisible to your player and your infrastructure.
+For Chrome and Edge without native HEVC, the transcoding happens client-side, in a Web Worker, invisible to your player and your infrastructure.

 The decoder is a direct implementation of the ITU-T H.265 spec — 716 pages of it, transcribed to C++17 and compiled to WebAssembly.
 Every frame is validated pixel-perfect against ffmpeg.